|

 A Program of Actions to Mitigate the Social Cost of Adjustment (PAMSACD)

 was initiated to address poverty issues arising from reform process.
+IV.

 Key Objectives: (a) arrest the decline in production, (b) restore